 With China’s growing prominence in the world’s cultural and economic stage, understanding Chinese is becoming a more and more sought after skill.
 Not only does it unlock the potential to speak to around 1.4 billion people, it also opens the opportunity to gain more insight into the history and the culture of one of the oldest countries in the world.

 Trying to learn Chinese?
-The Ling App for Android has plenty of activities and vocabulary to give you a boost.
+The Ling App has plenty of activities and vocabulary to give you a boost.